Calvin-CS/Kinect2JSON/README.md

 ***Step 2: Download the files and install the server.***

+Make sure your Kinect is connected in a USB 3.0 port.

 Go to https://github.com/visor841/Kinect-in-Scratch/releases

 Go to the downloads section next to "Latest release"